harbik/scot/colorado-charts/README.md

 # Disclaimer
-The data, methods, and algorithms in this library, referencing Standard Organizations such as the International Commission on Illumination (CIE), or any other Standards Organizations, have not been endorsed, qualified, or approved by these Standard Organizations.
+The data, methods, and algorithms in this library, referencing Standard Organizations such as the International Commission on Illumination (CIE), or any other Standards Organization, have not been endorsed, qualified, or approved by these Standard Organizations.
 Please consult their documentation and standards for authoritative methods, recommendations, and data.
 If you find any deviations or errors between the official standards and the implementations in this library, please report them as [issues](https://github.com/harbik/colorado/issues) on its GitHub page.
-Please be also aware that light and color measurements are difficult and depend on a lot of factors, with many of them outside the scope of this library and its applications.
+Please be also aware that light and color measurements are difficult and depend on many factors, with many of them outside the scope of this library and its applications.
 If you have a professional lighting, display lighting, or color issue, please consult a specialist.